Omar Ould Hamaha

 On 3 June 2013, the US State Department's Rewards for Justice program announced a $3 million bounty for information leading to Ould Hamaha's arrest.
 The State Department also announced a $5 million bounty for Belmokhtar's arrest.
-In March 2014, Malian military sources reported that Ould Hamaha had been killed in a shootout with French forces in northeastern Mali.
+In March 2014, Malian and French military sources reported that Ould Hamaha had been killed in an airstrike carried out by French forces in northeastern Mali.
 A month later, a spokesman for Al-Mourabitoun denied Hamaha was killed.
 Despite this denial of Hamaha's death, the Rewards for Justice program removed him from the list in May 2014.
 AQIM officially confirmed Hamaha's death in February 2016.

 Ould Hamaha's nom de guerre was Hakka (French pronunciation of "AK", alluding to his skill at handling the AK-47 assault rifle).
 He was also known as the "red-bearded" or Barbe Rousse for his henna-dyed goatee beard.
 Besides Arabic, Ould Hamaha spoke French and Songhay.